Catalog of Federal Domestic Assistance (CFDA) Number: 84.116M.

 If your application is not evaluated or not selected for funding, we notify you.

-4. Performance Measures: Under the Government Performance and Results Act of 1993 (GPRA), the following two performance measures will be used by the Department in assessing the success of the FIPSE— Special Focus Competition: U.S.-Brazil Higher Education Consortia Program:
+4. Performance Measures: Under the Government Performance and Results Act (GPRA), the following measures will be used by the Department in assessing the performance of the program:

 If you use a TDD, call the FRS, toll free, at 1-800-877-8339.

 VIII.
 Other Information

 Alternative Format: Individuals with disabilities can obtain this document and a copy of the application package in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) on request to the program contact person listed under For Further Information Contact in section VII in this notice.

 Electronic Access to This Document: You can view this document, as well as Start Printed Page 6154all other documents of this Department published in the Federal Register, in text or Adobe Portable Document Format (PDF) on the Internet at the following site: http://www.ed.gov/news/fedregister.

 To use PDF you must have Adobe Acrobat Reader, which is available free at this site.
 If you have questions about using PDF, call the U.S. Government Printing Office (GPO), toll free, at 1-888-293-6498; or in the Washington, DC, area at (202) 512-1530.

 The official version of this document is the document published in the Federal Register.
 Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available on GPO Access at: http://www.gpoaccess.gov/nara/index.html.Start Signature

 Dated: January 29, 2008.